nicholsons/comp0035-2024-tutorials/activities/week1/1-0-instructions.md

 ### Merge conflicts

 Merge conflicts can, and will, arise when two people edit the same line of code.
+They can also arise where you edit the same file in more than one location, e.g. directly on GitHub and in your IDE.
 This is called a merge conflict.
 To resolve it you will need to decide which version of the line, or lines, of code to keep.

 The guidance for how to do this is specific to each IDE: